Close

 Categorize Goals by Urgency and Importance

-Using the “Urgency-Importance Matrix,” categorize your goals.
-This will aid in making a distinction between the non-negotiable needs, such as retirement planning and the education of your child, and aspirational needs, like a luxury car or an international vacation.
-This framework helps you have direct clarification on what goals will require urgent funding and which ones can be left for a future plan.
+Label your goals under the ‘Urgency-Importance Matrix’.
+It will help create a difference between the needs that are non-negotiable, like retirement planning and the education of your child, and the aspirational ones, like a luxury car or an overseas vacation.
+This model will help you understand which objectives will need urgent funding and which ones can be postponed to a subsequent plan.

 Align Each Goal with a Time Horizon